 Thule’s smart folding design makes it much easier to transport as compared to other brands and greatly reduces the risk of misplacing any parts while on the go.
 Weighing 32 lbs. as a double and 28 lbs. as single, the Cross is light for the features it offers, but not as light as many other trailers.
 If you are concerned about weight, the Thule Lite is a better option with the double weighing 27.5 lbs. and the single weighing 25.8 lbs.

 Folded Trailer Latches Closes, Making it Easy to Transport

 This top-of-the-line trailer has been meticulously designed for performance and is a pleasure to use.
-So while there’s no perfect trailer, the Cross’ amazing performance features far outweigh its few minor design flaws.
+So while there’s no perfect trailer, the Cross single and double come as close as we’ve seen.

 Click here for a full list of Thule trailer accessories.